Do I need to give my landlord a copy of my new apartment keys?

 Answer:

-A tenant generally cannot change the locks unless the landlord agrees.
-Also, the tenant cannot add locks that might stop a landlord from entering the unit if there is an emergency or if the landlord has a valid reason for entering the rental unit and the landlord has given the tenant proper notice to enter.
-If the tenant does change the lock, a copy of the key should be given to the landlord immediately.
+A tenant typically cannot change the locks without the landlord's consent.
+Additionally, a tenant cannot install locks that prevent the landlord from entering the unit in emergencies or with proper notice.
+If a tenant does change the lock, they must provide a copy of the key to the landlord immediately.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.